GetRektBoy724/Breaking-Detecting-Direct-Syscall-Techniques/README.md

   - Can be traced/detected from hooking NtMapViewOfSection.
   - Use IntrumentationCallback to detects syscalls and check if the return address is outside NTDLL.
 - Manual-Mapping NTDLL from disk
-  - Can be traced/detected from hooking NtReadFile.
+  - Can be traced/detected from hooking NtReadFile or use [NiceTryDLL](https://github.com/GetRektBoy724/NiceTryDLL)
   - Use IntrumentationCallback to detects syscalls and check if the return address is outside NTDLL.
 - Hell's Gate
   - Hook the NT functions.